devtitus/yt-channel-extension-postgres/README.md

 4. When you click "Add to DB", the extension sends the channel ID to your local API server, which adds it to the database.

-5. You can navigate between videos and channel pages without refreshing - the buttons will automatically appear on the new page
+5. You can navigate between videos without refreshing - the buttons will automatically appear on the new video page

+## Technical Notes

+- The extension gets channel IDs directly from the "About" link in video pages for efficiency
+- IDs are stored in localStorage to prevent redundant extractions
+- Multiple fallback methods ensure the channel ID can be found even when the page structure changes
+- The extension does not inject buttons on channel pages to improve performance

 ## Troubleshooting

-- **Extension buttons don't appear**: Refresh the YouTube page or try navigating to a different video/channel
+- **Extension buttons don't appear**: Refresh the YouTube page or try navigating to a different video
 - **API connection errors**: Check if your backend server is running on port 3000
 - **Database errors**: Verify your PostgreSQL connection details in the `.env` file
-- **Channel ID not found**: Some channels might use custom handles that make ID extraction difficult
+- **Channel ID not found**: Some videos might use custom structures that make ID extraction difficult

 ## Development